Breather modes of fully nonlinear mass-in-mass chains: Asymptotic analysis

 The small $\mu$ case corresponds to the inner oscillators having negligible mass, whereas in case of large $\mu$, the inner masses dominate.
 Whilst we might expect the former case to be a regular perturbation of the FPUT system and the latter case give rise to more exotic dynamics, the observed behaviour will also depend on the strength of the interaction between the inner and outer masses, $\ro$, and, at larger amplitudes, also $\alpha,\beta$.

 The solution of the matrix problem (\ref{eq11}) is given by

 The dependence of $C$ on wavenumber $k$ is shown in Figure \ref{CC-fig}.
 Note that $C$ is real for all wavenumbers $k$.
 The value of $C$ differs in sign between the acoustic and optical cases.
 In cases where $C<0$, the inner and outer oscillators are out of phase, where as $C>0$ implies the oscillators are in-phase.
 We note that in the majority of cases illustrated in Figure \ref{CC-fig}, we have $|C|>1$ which indicates that the motion of the internal oscillators are larger in amplitude than the external oscillators.
-The in-phase modes always correspond to larger amplitude oscillation of the internal nodes; whereas the out-of-phase modes occur in both the regimes $C<-1$ and $-1<C<0$; the latter range corresponding to the outer oscillator having a larger amplitude than the inner.
+The in-phase \qq{(acoustic)}\ modes always correspond to larger amplitude oscillation of the internal nodes, \qq{that is $C>1$};\ whereas the out-of-phase modes occur in both the regimes $C<-1$ and $-1<C<0$; the latter range corresponding to the outer oscillator having a larger amplitude than the inner. \qq{Compare the lower two panels of Figure \ref{CC-fig} which shows results for differing values of $\mu$; and note also, the top right panel, which shows both $C<-1$ and $-1<C<0$ depending on wavenumber $k$, (for the same $\mu$ and $\rho$). }\

 The asymptotic limit cases are given by

 for small $\mu$; and for large $\mu$ we have

 Note that, whilst the relative amplitudes are $\mathcal{O}(1)$ in both the acoustic cases, in the optical cases, we have $-C_{\mbox{ op}} \gg 1$ in the small $\mu$ limit, and $-C_{\mbox{ op}}\ll1$ in the large $\mu$ limit.